1Hive/time-lock-app/README.md

 ## How does it work

-The deposits app is a [forwarder](https://hack.aragon.org/docs/forwarding-intro).
-By granting the deposits app a permission like `Create Votes` the user will be prompted and required to make a deposit before the users intent is forwarded.
+The lock app is a [forwarder](https://hack.aragon.org/docs/forwarding-intro).
+By granting the lock app a permission like `Create Votes` the user will be prompted and required to lock tokens before the user's intent can be forwarded.

-We do not protect the deposit function with a role, so anyone is able to make deposits and forward actions.
+We do not protect the lock function with a role, so anyone is able to make locks and forward actions.
 We keep track of when deposits are made and by whom so that users are only able to re-claim deposits that they have made after the duration has elapsed.

 ### Initialization

 The deposits app is initialized with a `duration`,  `token`, and `lock_amount` parameters which determines how long deposits are locked.
 The `token` parameter can be set at initialization and not changed, if a change is necessary the user can install a new instance and change permissions in the organization to reflect the change.

 ### Roles
-The deposits app should implement the following roles:
+The lock app should implement the following roles:

 - **Change Duration**: This allows for changing the configured duration.
-This can impact current deposits (eg if the duration is increased, existing deposits are locked for a longer period, and if the duration is decreased, existing deposits can be re-claimed sooner).
+This can impact current lock (eg if the duration is increased, existing tokens are locked for a longer period, and if the duration is decreased, existing deposits can be re-claimed sooner).
 - **Change Lock Amount**: This allows for changing the amount of tokens required to lock.
 This should not impact the claiming process for existing deposits.

 ### Interface